Trump’s Constitution remarks put McConnell, GOP on defense | Times Leader

 By LISA MASCARO

-WASHINGTON (AP) — Senate Republican leader said Tuesday that anyone who thinks the Constitution should be suspended would have a “very hard time” becoming president in the United States, trying to distance himself from Donald Trump.
+WASHINGTON (AP) — Senate Republican leader delivered another rebuke of former on Tuesday, saying that anyone who thinks the Constitution can be suspended would have a “very hard time” becoming president in the United States.

-It’s the to open his weekly press conference preemptively responding to questions about Trump’s behavior.
-Last week, it was over Trump’s dinner meeting with a white nationalist Holocaust denier.
+The comment marked the and other Republicans have been compelled to denounce Trump’s words and actions since the former president announced he is running again for the presidency in 2024.

+It’s a dynamic that vexed the GOP throughout Trump’s first campaign and presidency, but one that has taken on a less forgiving tone now that Trump is facing the prospect of a competitive primary and top Republican strategists and fundraisers increasingly say the party would be best served by moving on.

 “Let me just say that anyone seeking the presidency who thinks the Constitution can somehow be suspended or not followed, it seems to me, would have a very hard time being sworn in as President of the United States,” McConnell said at the Capitol.

-The remarks come as Trump, who announced he is running again for the presidency in 2024, is putting his party into the familiar position of responding to his ideas, statements and outbursts, forcing Republicans to publicly answer for his behavior.

-Trump over the weekend called for “the termination of all rules, regulations, and articles, even those found in the Constitution” after new revelations of what he said was Twitter’s unfair treatment of him during the 2020 presidential election that he lost to Joe Biden.
+McConnell’s words Tuesday were nearly identical to those he used last week, when he also opened his weekly press conference preemptively responding to questions about the former president’s behavior after Trump’s dinner with a white nationalist Holocaust denier and a rapper who has made a series of antisemitic statements.

+The senator said then that there was “no room in the Republican Party for antisemitism or white supremacy,” adding, “Anyone meeting with people advocating that point of view, in my judgment, are highly unlikely to ever be elected president of the United States.”

-Reaction from Republicans has been critical, even as many GOP officials remain unwilling to directly confront Trump as the leader of their party.
+Reaction from other Republicans has also been critical, even as many GOP officials remain unwilling to directly confront Trump, who remains popular with the party’s base.

-Speaking Tuesday in South Carolina, Mike Pence, Trump’s former vice president, said, “I think anyone who serves in public office, anyone who aspires to serve in public office or serve again in public office should make it clear that they will support and defend the Constitution of the United States.”
+Speaking Tuesday in South Carolina, Mike Pence, Trump’s former vice president, said that “anyone who serves in public office, anyone who aspires to serve in public office or serve again in public office should make it clear that they will support and defend the Constitution of the United States.”

+Pence, who is widely expected to challenge Trump for the 2024 nomination, added that while he believes Americans are eager for a return to the policies of the Trump White House, “I really do believe that they want to move on to leadership that shows respect for our greatest traditions and respect for Americans, whatever their viewpoint.”

+On Monday, Sen. Mike Rounds, R-S.D., said in a “Anyone who desires to lead our country must commit to protecting the Constitution.
+They should not threaten to terminate it.”

+“I don’t think there was an escape clause to not defend the Constitution,” added Sen. Roy Blunt, R-Mo.

-McConnell, as the Republican leader trying to steer his party in a post-Trump era — the two have not spoken since McConnell agreed to the Electoral College tally for Biden at the end of 2020 — faces an endless task of reacting to the former president’s outbursts.
+McConnell, as the Republican leader trying to steer his party in a post-Trump era, faces an endless task of reacting to the former president’s outbursts.
+The two men have not spoken since McConnell agreed to the Electoral College tally for Biden at the end of 2020, and Trump has repeatedly lashed out at McConnell at rallies and in social media posts, calling for his ouster.

 Instead, the Senate GOP leader reiterated the difficulty of taking the oath, which requires the president-elect to defend the Constitution.